 A lot of college students take online programs because it fits into their schedule in a way traditional programs do not.
 These distance education programs are flexible because they don’t require a physical presence in a classroom and classes can often be attended at the availability of the student.
-This flexibility is ideal for people that can’t commit to being a full-time student, or need to temporarily take classes part-time.
+This flexibility is ideal for people that can’t commit to being full-time students, or need to temporarily take classes part-time.

 Online programs are ideal for students that want to approach education in their own way.
-Students of online programs can also finish their degrees at a faster pace (or slower) if they have the self-discipline.
+Students of online programs can also finish their degrees at a faster pace (or slower) if they have self-discipline.

 How easy is it to earn a degree online?

 Let’s get this out of the way: if you’re looking for a shortcut to a college degree, there isn’t one.
 There’s no such thing as a quick and easy college degree as they all require hard work and discipline.
-Even the easiest online college program or the easiest online degrees still requires students to attend classes and do homework.
+Even the easiest online college program or the easiest online degree still requires students to attend classes and do homework.
 You have to put in the effort to learn.
 It takes work.

 Plus the reality is that online degree programs that don’t require much work are probably not legitimate.
 If it doesn’t require hard work, it probably doesn’t meet the high accreditation standards that are typical for higher education.